Program | San Diego, CA | Full Time

 - All other duties as assigned by Voices for Children’s program management and/or executive leadership team.

-- A college degree is preferred but may be substituted with relevant experience in volunteer management, social work, case management, program development, or related field in the public and/or non-profit sector.
-No legal training or background is required.
+- College Degree or equivalent (e.g. relevant experience in volunteer management, social work, case management, program development, or related field in the public and/or non-profit sector)

-- Proficiency with current Microsoft Office Suite, including Excel, Word, and Outlook is required;
+- Proficient with current Microsoft Office Suite, including Excel, Word, and Outlook

-- Must meet all screening requirements as set forth in the California Rules of Court, Rule 5.655.
+- Must meet all screening requirements as set down in the California Rules of Court, Rule 5.655.

 - Able to sit for prolonged periods of time